 There are 117 lessons in the book, so students need to complete three to four lessons per week to complete the course in one school year.
 It is not unusual for one day’s assignment to require reading two or three chapters from the assigned books, so this course is likely to work best for students who enjoy reading.
 (It would be difficult to cover all of the reading as read-alouds!)
 While the course is recommended for grades five through eight, completing all of the reading and writing should be manageable for the upper two grade levels, but you will probably want to lighten the load for fifth and sixth graders.

 As far as religious perspective, even though Gladys Aylward is the story of a Christian missionary, the study as a whole should be suitable for those of various religious or non-religious persuasions.

 The guide is available in either print or downloadable formats.
 Beautiful Feet Books sells all of the required books individually, but they also have a discounted package of the guide plus all of the other required books.

-I have found few interesting resources for studying Modern World History at junior high level, so I was particular pleased to discover this literature-based course.
+I have found few interesting resources for studying Modern World History at the junior high level, so I was particularly pleased to discover this literature-based course.
 While using “living books” takes more time, students are much more likely to remember the historical events and gain a more nuanced sense of history that goes beyond names and dates.
 The use of the two spine books addresses concerns about topics that are missed when you rely solely on the selected literary works.